tbaratta/iMPOSTURE/backend/README.md

 ## 📝 Notes

-This project leverages Google's MediaPipe framework for comprehensive human pose analysis combined with Ultralytics YOLO11n for object detection.
-The enhanced visual effects and smooth tracking make it perfect for demonstrations and real-world applications.
+This project uses Google's MediaPipe framework for human pose analysis combined with Ultralytics YOLO11n for object detection.
+The visual effects and tracking make it good for demonstrations and real-world applications.

 **Built for modern computer vision applications** 🚀